esadakman/django-pizza-app/README.md

 - In this project, i created a Django app named "Alfredos Pizza Cafe" which will let users to order pizza.
 - Most websites require the use of forms to receive data from users, so it is crucial to know how to safely collect and handle data while maintaining a user-friendly experience on your website.
-- In this project, i try to understand how to use Django to create forms.
+- With this project I understand better how to use Django to create forms.

 ## Contact